gvwilson/sensibleadventures/booksters-apprentice.md

 «They failed.»

-"Yes, my lord.
-Do you wish them returned to the earth?"
+"Yes, my lord."

-The statue pointed.  «That one.»
+The statue pointed.  «That one is mis-made.
+It should not be.
+Return it to the world.»

 "No!"
-Erileine screamed as two Hett soldiers picked Razi up and carried him to the mountain's edge.
+Erileine screamed as two Hett soldiers took Razi by the arms and pulled him to the cliff's edge.
 "No!
 Please!
 Don't!"

+The bookster turned his head to look at her.
+"Take care of my apprentice," he said.
+With a sudden shrug he pulled free from the soldiers holding him, took three quick steps, and flung himself over the cliff.

-The soldiers swung him back and forth once and then heaved him over the side.
-She buried her face in her father's chest.
-"No…"
+"No!"
+Erileine screamed.
+"No, please…" She buried her face in her grandfather's chest.

-The statue slowly swept its gaze around the chamber, taking in the now-silent machines, the awestruck Hett, and the silent, watchful balconies.  «This place is a mess.»
+The statue slowly swept its gaze around the chamber, taking in the now-silent machines and the reverent Hett.  «This place is a mess.»

-"Yes, my lord."
+"Yes, my lord," the magician replied.

 «It needs mending.»

 "Yes, my lord."
 The magician's voice was exultant.

-«This world is damaged.» Each word came perfectly formed into Erileine's mind.  «As is this ship.
-All needs mending.
+«This ship is broken.» Each word came perfectly formed into Erileine's mind.  «As is this world.
 There are deserts where there should be gardens.
 The moon strays from its course.»

 "Slow poisons rot the heart of the world."
 The Hett magician spoke the words aloud in time with the statue.
 Others joined in, some weeping